ituk-ttu/esport-2019-spring-web/frontend/static/documents/csgoRules.en.md

 ## 5 Tournament structure

 * Group stage - 4 teams advance from each group
-* Brackets double elimination - upper bracket Best of 1(BO1), semi-final BO3, final BO5, lower bracket BO1
+* Brackets double elimination - upper bracket Best of 1(BO1), quarter-final BO3, semi-final BO3, final BO5, lower bracket BO1
 * The exact tournament structure with standoffs is determined at the event

 ## Special thanks